 Rapid7 is also a vulnerability scanning tool that provides vulnerability testing, risk management, and threat intelligence on various assets.

-Their vulnerability scanner can detect over 1,80,000 vulnerabilities, from informational to critical level vulnerabilities, and more than 4,000 exploits in their Metasploit framework.
+Their self-service vulnerability scanner can detect over 1,80,000 vulnerabilities, from informational to critical level vulnerabilities, and more than 4,000 exploits in their Metasploit framework.

 As a security expert, Rapid7 helps organizations with large networks and assets by providing an in-depth view of the network and the corresponding threats and vulnerabilities, making it easier to track and remediate.